 A few days ago I had a walk in the vicinity of the village of Siuntio (Swed.
 Sjundeå), about 40 km west of Helsinki.
 A curious place; there are still city buses of Helsinki area and even commuter trains on weekdays, but the landscape is alread completely rural, with no new apartment block construction or anything else of the sort.
 So I was walking on a country road, and then, behind a bend, an inscription in Russian suddenly appears!
 "A serviceman must value the honor and battle glory of the Armed Forces of the Union of SSR, his unit and the honor of his military rank…"

 Although I hadn’t really known about this particular place, overall this is not an especially surprising find in this particular region of Finland.
 Siuntio belonged to Porkkala area, leased out to the USSR in 1944-1956.
+I wrote about Porkkala in more details in a later post, but here is a brief version.

 As early as during the negotiations between Finland and the USSR about possible territorial exchanges in the autumn of 1939 the main stumbling block was the uncompromising desire of the USSR to have a naval base in South Finland.
 Although the desired territorial exchanges on the Karelian Isthmus (which are generally far better known as the reason for the ensuing Winter War) could in theory be acceptable to the Finnish side, a base at Hanko in 120 km from Helsinki would have immediately become "a gun pointed into the heart of Finland".
 As we all know, the USSR eventually got what it wanted and more by military means, and in 1940-1941 Hanko area was leased out for its naval base; in the Continuation War in 1941 a whole separate front line emerged there, but eventually the Soviets were forced to evacuate the base.
 Among 1944 peace terms the new requirement by the USSR was now not Hanko but rather the so-called Porkkala area, even far closer to Helsinki; its border would have passed just 20 km from Helsinki center (nowadays Helsinki urban area has actually already reached that old border).